young917/MiDaS-B/README.md

 ## Datasets

-In the papaer, we used datasets after removing duplicated hyperedges.
+In the paper, we used datasets after removing duplicated hyperedges.
 We preprocessed eleven datasets collected by [Austin R. Benson](https://www.cs.cornell.edu/~arb/data/).
-The datasets used in the paper are available in the "dataset" folder.
+The datasets used in the paper are available in the ["dataset" folder](https://github.com/young917/MiDaS/tree/main/dataset).

 - - -